Aliases for ADAM17 Gene

 GeneCards Summary for ADAM17 Gene

 ADAM17 (ADAM Metallopeptidase Domain 17) is a Protein Coding gene.
 Diseases associated with ADAM17 include Inflammatory Skin And Bowel Disease, Neonatal, 1 and Neonatal Inflammatory Skin And Bowel Disease.
-Among its related pathways are Immune System and A-beta Signaling Pathways.
+Among its related pathways are Signaling by ERBB4 and Signaling by NOTCH1.
 GO annotations related to this gene include SH3 domain binding and integrin binding.
 An important paralog of this gene is ADAM10.

 UniProtKB/Swiss-Prot for ADAM17 Gene